 - Move in

 In addition to understanding the apartment hunting process, here are extra aspects to consider before you rent your first apartment.
-These lessons are better learned now then later on when you’re deep into your apartment hunting checklist.
+These lessons are better learned now then later on when you’re deep into your apartment search checklist.

 1 – Credit scores matter